What is EES & ETIAS? Key Details for Savvy UK Travellers

-From riding the Eurostar to Brussels for a long weekend to multiple short flights throughout the summer, we’ve covered the most important questions to help you get to grips with EES and ETIAS before they land.
+From riding the Eurostar to Brussels for a long weekend to multiple short flights throughout the summer, we’ve covered the most important questions to help you get to grips with EES and ETIAS so you’re prepared.

 EES vs ETIAS at a glance